lukeyigechen/lukeyigechen.github.io/_pages/research.md

 ## Talks

 * **Yige Chen**.
 Understanding the Semantic Representation of Korean Mixed Script in Language Models.
-To be presented at the 30th Annual Conference of the International Association of Chinese Linguistics (IACL-30).
+Presented at the 30th Annual Conference of the International Association of Chinese Linguistics (IACL-30).
 Yonsei University, Seoul, South Korea.
 2024.
 * **Yige Chen**.
 Developing Resources and Tools for Enhanced Korean Language Processing.
 To be delivered at the Multimodal Language Processing Lab, Seoul National University of Science and Technology, Seoul, South Korea.
 2024.

 ## Working Papers